Build Your Own Video Game · Ages 9–12

 ⚠️ Places Are Limited

 Each group has a maximum of 8 students to ensure a high-quality, focused learning experience.
-Places are allocated on a first-come, first-served basis upon receipt of deposit.
+Apply now to register interest; places are limited.

 What Students Need